Adamsdown: Vulcan Hotel

-In 2012, Brains Brewery finally confirmed that they were to terminate their lease on the property.
+In 2012, Brains Brewery confirmed that they were to terminate their lease on the property.
 Marcol Asset Management agreed to donate the building to the St Fagans National History Museum.
-From July 2012, the building was taken down by contractors and preservationists, to allow brick by brick movement to St Fagans.
-It was expected that the building would reopen at the museum in 2014, styled in a "between the wars" 1920-1930s period.
+From July 2012, the building was taken down by contractors and preservationists, to allow brick-by-brick movement to St Fagans, styled as a "between the wars" 1920-1930s period exhibit.

 Today

-Cardiff Magistrates' Court, Cardiff Prison, Cardiff Royal Infirmary, the Cardiff School of Creative and Cultural Industries of the University of South Wales, a Reform synagogue, and several Sikh temples can be found in this district and a mosque is under construction.
+Cardiff Magistrates' Court, Cardiff Prison, Cardiff Royal Infirmary, the Cardiff School of Creative and Cultural Industries of the University of South Wales, Cardiff Reform Synagogue, and several Sikh temples can be found in this district and a mosque is under construction.

 Adamsdown is one of the older working-class suburbs of Cardiff.
 It is about 10 minutes' walk from the commercial Cardiff city centre.
 It is largely a residential area, but is also home to the Rubicon Dance school.
 Adamsdown has undergone regeneration, in particular the shopping area of Clifton Street, where the traditional stone buildings such as Roath Police station have been sandblasted and renovated, most of the shop fronts have been replaced and updated, the pavements have been widened and a new one-way traffic system has been introduced.
 The aim of this was to attract more traders and shoppers to the area.

 Adamsdown electoral ward

 Adamsdown is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
-The Adamsdown electoral ward falls within the parliamentary constituency of Cardiff Central.
+The Adamsdown electoral ward is within the UK parliamentary constituency of Cardiff East and Senedd constituency of Cardiff Central..
 It is bounded by the wards of Penylan to the north east; Splott to the south east; Butetown to the south; Cathays to the west; and Plasnewydd to the north.
 In the 2016 local elections Nigel Howells (Lib Dem) and Owen Llewellyn Jones (Labour) were elected Councillors.